OnlpLab/NEMO/README.md

     *  `run_ner_model` command with `token-single` model.
     * `token-multi` labels can be mapped to `token-single` labels to get standard token-lingle output.
 Command: `multi_to_single`.
     * Morpheme-levl output can be aligned back to token-level boundaries.
 Command: `morph_hybrid_align_tokens` (achieved best token-level results in our experiments).
-1. Note: while the `morph_hybrid*` scenarios perform better, they are less efficient since they requires running both `morph` and `token-multi` NER models
+1. Note: while the `morph_hybrid*` scenarios offer the best performance, they are less efficient since they requires running both `morph` and `token-multi` NER models.

 TODO:Table with alignment scenario figures with relevant commands